maluyckx/Network_Attacks/README.md

 For all other sections in this report, the default state will be inside the mininet environnement.

+**Remark** : After each protection (we made the assumption that you did the attack first without it), you will need to restart the entiere topology.
+To do so, exit the topology with the command `exit` and then use the command `sudo mn -c` to clear the mininet cache and then relaunch the topology with the command above.
+We will repeat these steps after each protection so you do not need to remember them.

 ## Firewall rules for basic enterprise network protection

 To make the topology more secure, we need to make changes :